alejogm0520/latexEAFIT/README.md

 This is an unofficial institutional template of Inspire Create Transform - EAFIT, based on the PowerPoint Slides.

-## To do:
+## To do - Beamer:

 - Add color scheme for "Blocks".
-- Change "plantilla.tex" for a better example.
+- Change "template.tex" for a better example.
 - Improve the quality of the logo.
+- Much more...

+## To do - Poster:

+- Change "main.tex" for a better example.
+- Add color scheme.
+- Embed the logo.
 - Much more...